Speykious/sorbot/CONTRIBUTING.md

 ## Working on tasks
 1. Use `Yarn`, not `NPM`.
 2. Your source-code should be in a subfolder of `src`.
+3. Achieve your tasks in a subfolder who's name describes the general purpose of the code inside its files.
-3. Achieve your tasks on a separate branch.
+4. Achieve your tasks on a separate branch.
 When you're done, make a pull request.
-4. Always accompany your code with Jest tests.
+5. Always accompany your code with Jest tests.

 ## Style guidelines